The Coral: 2018–2020: Move Through The Dawn

 In April 2018, the band announced their ninth studio album, Move through the Dawn, which was then released on 10 August 2018.
 It was recorded at Liverpool's Parr Street Studios and was produced by the band and Rich Turvey.

 2021–present: Coral Island

-On 28 January 2021, The Coral debuted a new single, "Faceless Angel", from their fairground-inspired double album Coral Island, which was released on 30 April.
+On 28 January 2021, The Coral debuted a single, "Faceless Angel", from their fairground-inspired double album Coral Island, which was released on 30 April.

 Musical style and influence

 Despite the "guitar group revival" tag, they had little in common with their peers.
 Their music was a hybrid of psychedelia, dub reggae, Merseybeat and country, and their lyrics betrayed an obsession with the sea.

 The band's music is a mixture of 1960s-style psychedelia and folk-rock with old-fashioned country and modern indie rock influences.